 ^^ Offered as blended program.
 A blended program combines both online and face-to-face courses in the required program of study.
+Offered as flex program

 MASTER OF ACCOUNTANCY (MAcc.)

 Students should consult the General Regulations section of the Graduate Catalog for additional information regarding Graduate School admission requirements, transfer credit, and other critical policies and procedures.